Duchy of Sora: Papal Sora

 In 1579 Pope Gregory XIII acquired the duchy for 100,000 scudi, assigning it to his son Giacomo Boncompagni.
 The duchy was also at this time enlarged by the acquisition of Aquino and Arpino, becoming a truly autonomous seigniory only nominally dependent on the Kingdom of Naples.
 The creation of an independent state in southern Lazio had been managed by cardinal Francesco Maria Del Monte to counterbalance the expansion of the House of Farnese.
 Giacomo married Costanza Sforza, who embellished the duchy with buildings, gardens and schools.
 The Dukes promoted local industry by installing textile factories in Arpino and Sora and a paper industry along the Liri River.
 They also founded a new town, Colle Drago, but after Giacomo and his successor Gregorio I, the financial difficulties of the family, caused by such expensive projects, prevented further efforts.

 At the death of duke Giovan Giacomo (1636), his brother Ugo had to face the popular rebellion of the brigand Papone, a follower of the republicanism of Masaniello.
 He occupied Sora and Cassino and formed a popular government.
 Ugo was succeeded by his son Gregorio II, who married Ippolita Ludovisi, who added to his lands the principality of Piombino.
 The union of the Boncompagni and Ludovisi families as the Boncompagni-Ludovisi largely resolved their economical difficulties, but at that time the duchy was facing increased custom taxes imposed by the Papal States on its merchants.
 Gregorio II's successor, Antonio I, died in 1731, leaving his lands to his son Gaetano, who relaunched a policy of social and economical improvements in the Liri Valley, as well as the embellishment of Colle Drago.

-The last Duke was Antonio II, who ceded his state to King Ferdinand I of the Two Sicilies in 1796.
+The last Duke was Antonio II, who ceded his state to King Ferdinand IV of Naples in 1796.
+The Princes Boncompagni Ludovisi are still the titular Dukes.